Abacavir; Lamivudine, 3TC; Zidovudine, ZDV tablets

 What is this medicine?

-ABACAVIR; LAMIVUDINE, 3TC; ZIDOVUDINE, ZDV (a ba KA vir; la MI vyoo deen; zye DOE vyoo deen) is three antiretroviral medicines in one tablet.
-It is used with other medicines to treat HIV.
+ABACAVIR; LAMIVUDINE, 3TC; ZIDOVUDINE, ZDV (a ba KA vir; la MI vyoo deen; zye DOE vyoo deen) is 3 antiretroviral medicines in 1 tablet.
+It is used to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?